Bajahaw/Chess/README.md

-SIMPLE CHESS GUI
+# Just SIMPLE CHESS GUI
-# Chess

 This is a Java-based chess game implemented using Swing for the graphical user interface.
 The game includes all the standard rules of chess, including castling and pawn promotion.
 The `Board` class in [src/chess/Board.java](src/chess/Board.java) represents the chessboard and handles user interactions via mouse events.
 Each piece on the board is an instance of a class that extends the `Piece` class in [src/chess/Piece.java](src/chess/Piece.java).
 The game alternates between white and black turns, which is managed by the `isWhiteTurn` variable in the `Board` class.